Bystander Intervention Probability Calculator

 Mini-Game: Break the Diffusion

-This optional mini-game turns the calculator idea into a fast visual drill.
+This optional mini-game turns the calculator's main idea into a quick visual drill.
 An emergency pulse appears in the center of the crowd, and one bystander is subtly the most ready to act.
 Your job is to make responsibility specific by clicking or tapping that person before hesitation wins.
-As the run continues, the crowd grows, the cues become subtler, and the game feels closer to the core lesson of the calculator: rising n can make decisive action harder unless someone is clearly assigned.
+As the run continues, the crowd grows, the cues become subtler, and the game reinforces the same lesson shown by the calculator: rising n can make decisive action harder unless someone is clearly assigned.

 Score0